shepherd-s/CE_III_Asignment/README.md

-# Implementation of two specific logic functions and a combinational circuit in VHDL
+# Implementation of two specific logic functions and a combinational circuit in VHDL using ModelSim

 ### Functions F and G: